 We collect information on our own behalf and on behalf of others.
-Where we collect information on behalf of others, we require that they comply with the Privacy Act and APPs.
+Where we collect information on behalf of others, we require that they comply with the Privacy Act and Privacy Principles.

 If someone other than you provides us with personal information about you that we did not ask for and we determine that we could have collected this information from you had we asked for it, we will notify you as soon as practicable.
 This notice will be given unless to do so would be in breach of an obligation of confidence.
 If we could not have collected this personal information, we will lawfully de identify or destroy that personal information.

 We will not collect any sensitive information from you, revealing your: race, ethnic origin, political opinions, religious or philosophical beliefs, trade union memberships or details of health or disability.

 We may use personal information about you for the primary purpose of providing our services, and for which you would reasonably expect us to use that information, including sending you information about new developments, products, services and special offers by post, telephone or any form of electronic communication.
 We may use any email address or other personal information you provide to us at any time for this purpose.

 We may also use or disclose information about you:

 - where we have obtained the information from another party (including the valuer generals department of your state government, LINZ or Territorial Authorities in New Zealand) for a specified purpose